 Manor Landscapes offer a range of services to help improve the kerb appeal of your front garden.
 From a full garden makeover to a maintenance visit, we’re here to help.

-You may not be able to see the back garden from the street, but when it comes to selling your home, a beautiful back garden is probably more important than the kitchen, bathroom or living room.
-Most potential buyers will want to put their stamp on their new home and so they are expert at picturing their own furniture in a space or imagining their dream kitchen.
+You may not be able to see the back garden from the street, but when it comes to selling your home, a beautiful back garden is probably more important than the kitchen, bathroom, or living room.
+Most potential buyers will want to put their stamp on their new home and so they are experts at picturing their own furniture in a space or imagining their dream kitchen.
 When it comes to the garden though, many are at a loss.

 When your back garden has been tastefully landscaped it suddenly becomes an extra room in the home.
-Straight away, potential buyers will be imagining themselves entertaining outdoors, watching their children play or enjoying a moment’s solitude.
+Straight away, potential buyers will be imagining themselves entertaining outdoors, watching their children play, or enjoying a moment’s solitude.
 The house seems bigger and therefore more valuable.